Backpacking and Walking

 If I am not walking I love camping so some of the blog posts and pages mix camping and walking.

 Trying to get the weight down of my backpacking gear has been a process, which I have written about, for 2011 and 2012.
 This year’s experiences, so far, are here – and I will add to this during the year.

 When I have been searching the internet and YouTube for ideas about techniques and equipment I particularly liked pages where people laid out their gear with descriptions and then showed it in use – so have created some similar pages and illustrate my gear in use in my blog.

 - Backpacking gear list – you can download my spreadsheet I use to list and calculate how much weight I carry.

-- Cooking Gear – my lightweight cooking set, which packs easily into a two litre stuff sack.
+- Cooking Gear – my lightweight cooking set, which packs easily into a one litre stuff sack.

 - Brew Kit – a pocket sized kit for a weekend away.